 Lastly, any fun things coming up that you want to mention?

 Well, a little while ago we made a freemium version of our SecuriCAD Vanguard.
 So, if anyone is curious it’s perfectly free to try it out.
 Another thing to mention is that the SecuriCAD Enterprise suite now has AWS support, which is something we are very happy about.
 Other than that, we always do a lot of webinars, so check our Linkedin page to stay updated on what’s going on!

 Thank you Mikael for being so kind to speak with us!

-A full manual security analysis of a dependency, including transitive dependencies, is quite complex and time consuming, and Debricked really helps us doing it quickly and efficiently.
+A full manual security analysis of a dependency, including transitive dependencies, is quite complex and time-consuming, and Debricked really helps us do it quickly and efficiently.